Tracking Student Progress

 GO 4 Schools provides students and parents with quick and easy access to student information on their latest attainment and progress.

 The app offers a quick snapshot of a student's latest attainment and progress information.
-For more detailed information the website has greater functionality - for instance, viewing a student's latest Progress Review report or seeing a student's mark or grade for a particular piece of assessed work.
+For more detailed information the website has greater functionality - for instance, viewing a student's latest Progress Review report or seeing a student's result for a particular piece of assessed work.
 We recommend parents and students access the website daily where possible.

 Contacting Us